Introduction to Power BI Salesforce Template

 If you would like to explore how the template on the Power BI desktop you can also download the latest version of the dashboard template in .PBIT format.

-- In the template on the start screen, paste your API Key from Step 1 like here
+- In the template on the start screen, paste your API Key that you can get here. (detailed instructions on how to get your API Key)

 Important: You will need to change the fields to their types (e.g. date, decimals, whole numbers, …) to use them in aggregations (sums, averages, …) or date filters.
 For users in Europe and other countries where a comma is used for decimals please change the locale of the data to English.